matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-6.md

 Two things I learned from this run:
 1. I kind of messed up my tempo run slightly, as I had set my goal tempo pace to 8:35 as opposed to 8:30.
 Rather than suffer five miles of beeping and buzzing, I just went with it.
 I'll fix it up for the tempo run next week.
-2. That last mile of the temp run was brutal.
+2. That last mile at tempo pace was no bueno.
 I had to keep on mentally telling myself "one more mile, you're good; one more mile, you're good".
 And by mentally, I mean I was muttering that out loud through some slightly random neighboorhood.
 I'm not worried that I won't be able to do another 5 mile tempo run next week; I am worried about week 9 when I go from a 5 mile tempo run to an 8 mile tempo run.
 That's a huge leap.
 I may try to gradually increase this over the next two weeks just to even out the pain a bit.

 ## Friday - Easy (5 miles)